Listen up, folks! I’ve got a cracking Baba’s Countryside Fermented Tomatoes recipe for you today, straight from the Ukrainian countryside.

 So, you’ve whipped up some garlicky buckwheat with mushrooms and chicken to go with your fermented tomatoes?
 Spot on, mate!
 That’s a cracking combo right there.
 The earthy buckwheat and umami-packed mushrooms are gonna sing with the zing of those tomatoes.

 But hang on, we’re just getting started!
-These fermented gems are like the Swiss Army knife of Ukrainian cuisine – they go with blooming everything!
+These fermented gems are like the Swiss Army knife of Ukrainian cuisine – they go with everything!
 Here’s the deal: think of them as your zingy, juicy side salad that’ll cut through rich, hearty dishes like a charm.

 Fancy some proper Ukrainian fare?